Deborah Court books

 If you are interested in social science research, especially the study of culture, look for Qualitative Research and Intercultural Understanding (2018) and A Brief History of Knowledge for Social Science Researchers (2020), both published by Routledge/Taylor and Francis.

-Coming in 2021: The Generational Divide in the Israeli Druze Community: Between Tradition and Modernity, with Randa Khair Abbas, published by Cambridge Scholars.
+New in 2021: The Israeli Druze Community in Transition: Between Tradition and Modernity, with Randa Khair Abbas, published by Cambridge Scholars.
+This book can be ordered at https://www.cambridgescholars.com/product/978-1-5275-6672-9

-See all my books at my author site on Amazon:
+See and order all my books at my author site on Amazon: